 Stop orders are used to enter a position when the price breaks above or below a certain level (the Stop price).

-Stop orders are available in the Express platform (with Advanced features enabled), and in the Pro platform.
+Stop orders are available in the Exchange platform (with Advanced features enabled).
 You can practice using Stop orders inside the Demo platform.

 Example: if the price is currently 100 and you want to go long (buy) as soon as the price gets to 110, you can place a Stop Buy order with a stop price of 110.

 Similarly, if you placed a Stop Sell order with a stop price of 90, you would go short once the price drops to 90.
 These are typically used to enter "breakout" trades when the price breaks through a key support or resistance level.

 To the set criteria based on how much an asset rises or lowers in price it is a good idea to have a plan in mind on when you would like to buy or sell an asset.

 A Stop Order will not be visible in the book and will trigger a Market Order once the price hits the specified criteria.

 Example: If I bought LTC at 42 EUR and would like to sell it in case the price falls below the 40 EUR mark, I would set a Stop Order at the 40 EUR price.

 This offers an offhand approach to setting a Stop Loss (SL), because it is always good to have a figure in mind on when you would like to exit if the price starts dropping